-This is why all our sites are reviewed yearly and awarded for an operating season, which can last up to a full year.
+All our sites are reviewed annually and awarded for an operating season, which can last up to a full year.

 The International Jury is a very important body which ensures that all the sites awarded worldwide show the same level of excellence.
 This is why the National and International Juries are composed of all the relevant stakeholders which partake in the Blue Flag programme and sites.